pwdel/postgresloginapiherokudockerflask/README.md

 * How do we prevent dockerfiles from being copied over into the production environment?
 Does that matter?
 * Do environmental variables always need to be set manually within Heroku?
 If so why?
 Is this more secure?
 * What is the GPG key?
+* When do we need to rebuild Docker and when can we hold off?
+Is it only for static pages or is it for any functions as well?

 Future Work